OmniaAhmed208/chat-package/README.md

   'adminRole' => \App\Http\Middleware\CheckAdminRole::class,
 ];
 ```

-- Optionally, to show the admin's status in the user chat, make the following updates to the LoginController:
+- Optionally, to show the admin's status in the user chat, make the following updates to the LoginController: <br>
 if you want this step: you should have laravel Authentication to get loginController file.
 ```php
 use Illuminate\Http\Request;